HallaSurvivor/Blog/_posts/2024-04-04-life-in-johnstones-topological-topos.md

     the "right" topology on an infinite product space!
 See, for instance, this old and highly upvoted [mse question][27].

-[^5]:
+[^6]:
+    After my [last post][29] on a constructive extreme value theorem, I wanted to see how it externalizes in topoi other than $\mathsf{Sh}(B)$.
+I'm pretty sure in the effective topos we'll get something that looks like an algorithm eating a function on a compact space and returning its max...
+But it's super unclear what we should get interpreting this in $\mathcal{T}$!
+    After all, a [frame][30] in $\mathcal{T}$ is a topological lattice $L$.
+So a locale in $L$ is a space whose frame of opens is _itself_ a space...

-    Though I'm much less weirded out by the idea since I remembered that [scott topologies][31] exist as a natural topology on the frame of opens.
+    I still haven't totally figured out this story (though I'm much less weirded out by the idea since I remembered that [scott topologies][31] exist as a natural topology on the frame of opens), so I won't say anything
+    more in _this_ post, but trying to understand $\mathcal{T}$ well enough to externalize the constructive extreme value theorem was the second big motivator for this post.
+Of course, understanding $\mathcal{T}$ was so fun and interesting that I got distracted from my original goal, but that's how these things tend to go for me, haha.